 Cliff Lake is also part of several canoe routes.
 Portage trails for the canoeists run from Rib lake to Cliff Lake to Fat lake and beyond.

-Our escorted walking tour explores the rock crevice, barren uplands, mixed forests and very scenic views, and at one point it is possible for you to view 10-15 kilometers west directly across the Cliff and Rib lakes which is breathtaking!
+Hike and explore the rock crevice, barren uplands, mixed forests and very scenic views, and at one point it is possible for you to view 10-15 kilometers west directly across the Cliff and Rib lakes which is breathtaking!

 Cliff Lake Crevice

-Cliff Lake Guided Hike
+Cliff Lake Hike

 Beautiful Back Lake Scenery